Genius ERP: ready out-of-the-box for custom manufacturing.

 Inventory carrying cost is a blocker in any value chain.
 The solution: get as lean on inventory as possible for your type of manufacturing.
 By trimming down, companies free up capital and reduce the likelihood of damaging parts and components or seeing certain pieces go obsolete or unused on shelves.

-An ERP system can accurately forecast inventory requirements, and modern ERPs for custom manufacturers can determine what's needed as early as the estimation phase.
+An ERP software can accurately forecast inventory requirements, and modern ERPs for custom manufacturers can determine what's needed as early as the estimation phase.
 With real-time insight for WIP and upcoming projects, inventory purchasing can more easily transition from over-purchasing, to purchasing according to the specific lead and delivery times of the materials you need, with the option to batch these purchases.

 Another benefit is the ability to accurately report on wastage and returns, as well as providing a reliable valuation of the stock position at any given time.